-Mineral resource derivative maps were constructed at the CGS by geologist John W. Keller and Mike O’Keeffe using 7.5 minute quadrangles published under the current CGS STATEMAP geologic mapping program.
 Derivative maps are qualitative generalizations of detailed geological information that are used to assist in evaluating complex geological information.
+The accompanying mineral resource derivative maps were constructed at the CGS by geologist John W. Keller and Mike O’Keeffe using 7.5-minute quadrangles published under the current CGS STATEMAP geologic mapping program.
 These maps were created from digital geologic map data and historical mine locations to provide information on the general distribution of select potential mineral resources.
-They may be used as a general guide: a more detailed analysis is required to determine the economic viability of these units.
+They may be used as a general guide: a more detailed analysis is always required to determine the economic viability of these units.

 Go directly to the ArcGIS mineral resource derivative mapviewer that was produced by our GIS Analyst, F. Scot Fitzgerald.

 The derivative maps were generated for three general resource types: construction aggregate materials, industrial minerals, and placer gold.
 These resources were further subdivided into the categories presented in Table 1 below.
 Ratings were assigned to geological units based on their potential to contain economically viable mineral resources.
 The rating system, criteria, and general notes are presented in Table 2.
 Certain mineral resources were not evaluated because they are typically not correlated mapped surface units.
 For example, deposits of uranium, coal, oil and gas, bedrock-hosted lode gold/silver, gold/silver/base metal, molybdenum/tungsten, and sediment-hosted copper may be deep and unrelated to geologic units mapped at the surface.

 Table 1.
 Resource Categories used in the derivative maps

 |GENERAL RESOURCE TYPE||CATEGORY AND DESCRIPTION / NOTES|

 Construction Aggregate Materials (AGG)